mattdibi/yampad/README.md

 #### Pre-built

-I also added some pre-built .HEX file in the 'firmware/' folder to test the electronics.
+I also added a pre-built .HEX file in the 'firmware/' folder [here](https://github.com/mattdibi/yampad/tree/master/firmware) to test the electronics.

 ### Donations